ajomuch92/flutter-scrolling-fab-animated/README.md

 # Flutter Scrolling Fab Animated

 This package is a floating button whose change of size when scroll down and return to its original size when on top again.
-It's useful with list and other scrollable widgets.
+It's useful with ListView widget and other scrollable widgets.

 <img src="https://raw.githubusercontent.com/ajomuch92/flutter-scrolling-fab-animated/master/assets/demo.gif" width="200" height="429"/>